kazurayam/gradle-dependencies-transform-plugin/README.md

-# Gradle Plugin: Self-Contained Subproject Distribution
+# A Gradle Plugin: Self-Contained Subproject Distribution

 The original code was

 - https://qiita.com/rhirabay/items/265f382e74a7fb6829c9